OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 Remove any usages of GetUserId on the client side, and replace them with the same function on the server side.
 In this way, you’ll avoid passing identity information from the client side to the server side as an action parameter.

-For more information refer to [Reactive web security best practices: Securing server calls](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices#Securing_server_calls).
+For more information, refer to [Reactive web security best practices: Securing server calls](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices#Securing_server_calls).

 ### Screen Aggregates exposing System Entities on Anonymous screens